Information and Referral/Case Management

 • Work collaboratively with building management and Supportive Services staff to increase stability and retention of tenants in LIHI housing.

-• Coordinate with community organizations, public agencies, and volunteers to provide on-and off-site activities for residents.
+• Coordinate with community organizations, public agencies, and volunteers to provide on-and off-site activities for clients.

-• Initiate and encourage resident involvement in community-building activities, such as community meetings, meals, and support groups.
+• Initiate and encourage client involvement in community-building activities, such as community meetings, meals, and support groups.

 • Produce needed written materials, including community newsletters.

 • Contribute to the development of a community that values cultural diversity.

 • Participate in staff meetings and planning sessions.

 • Report regularly to Supportive Services Supervisor on programmatic issues.